SebastJava/LM-forums-signatures/README.md

 ![](sign-2lines-12-2X.png)
 ![](sign-2lines-14-2X.png)
 ### sign-2lines series (6 variations)
 There are two parallel lines behind.
-The logo outline and the parallel lines all share the same thickness and color.
-There are different shapes and colors.
+Thick lines, making a strong statement.
+These lines induce a sense of collective path.
+I got my inspiration from some old retro insignia in there.
+But at the same time, for the "K" and "L" versions, i added this idea of movement, this slant, as seen on previous versions.
+So it doesn't feel too static and retro.
+And, also, those lines aren't really there, they get revealed by their shadows, otherwise it would just be white on white.
+That's very modern.
+Those "K" and "L" versions are both classic and modern.
+There is a "signature" in those signatures...
+I mean, there is a concept in there.
+A discreet, simple concept.
+Just one simple concept, not trying to pack ten "great" ideas into a tiny signature...
 (Enlarged view)

 ------